boldr/boldr-cli/README.md

 ### Dev
 `boldr dev`

 Starts the development process.
-In order for the `dev` command to work, `boldr-plugin-webpack` must be installed.
+In order for the `dev` command to work, `@boldr/plugin-webpack` must be installed.

 **Usage:**